Yaskawa-Global/motoros2/src/network_configuration.md

+﻿<!--
+SPDX-FileCopyrightText: 2023, Yaskawa America, Inc.
+SPDX-FileCopyrightText: 2023, Delft University of Technology

+SPDX-License-Identifier: CC-BY-SA-4.0
+-->

-﻿## Network Configuration
+# Network Configuration

 You will need to use a LAN cable to allow the robot controller to communicate with the PC running the [micro-ROS Agent](../README.md#the-micro-ros-agent).

 - On DX200 and YRC1000micro, this will connect to the `LAN` port.
 - On the YRC1000, you may choose to connect this to either the `LAN2` port or the `LAN3` port

 The simplest configuration will have the robot simply plugged directly in to the PC.
 More complicated configurations are common, but is recommended to have a direct connection until initial setup is complete to reduce points of failure.

-### Configuring Controller
+## Configuring Controller

-#### YRC1000 and YRC1000micro
+### YRC1000 and YRC1000micro

 1. boot the controller while holding `{MAIN MENU}` on the pendant keypad to enter *Maintenance* mode
 1. upgrade to *MANAGEMENT* security level by touching `[System Info]`→`[Security]` (default password is all `9`'s)